 ISFJs are always thinking about their partners and try to do what they can in order to make sure their needs are met.
 ISFJs tend to show their love in the following ways:

 ISFJs have a natural ability to understand exactly what their partner needs at any given moment.
 They know when they need gentle words of encouragement and when they could use a back rub.
 They go out of their way to tend to their partner’s needs and will gladly run tedious errands or perform any chores to keep them happy.

 When they are in a healthy relationship, these acts of service are readily appreciated.
 However, they have a tendency to be taken for granted when they are in an unhealthy relationship.

 ENFP and ISFJ in Bed

 ENFPs are adventurous, and their adventurous spirit extends into the bedroom.
-They love to try new things and enjoy taking their time with their partner.
+They love trying new things and enjoy taking time with their partner.

-Likewise, ISFJ does what they can to keep their partner happy and ensures they are physically satisfied.
+Likewise, ISFJ does what it can to keep their partner happy and ensures they are physically satisfied.

 Some tension may arise if ISFJ sticks to the same routine, especially if ENFP has a particular request that ISFJ is not interested in.
 Communication is key in the bedroom, especially if ISFJ and ENFP are to enjoy a healthy sexual relationship.

 ENFP males are the life of the party, which is usually what catches the ISFJ female‘s interest in the first place.
 This couple usually enjoys a playful relationship and a healthy dynamic, whether they’re spending romantic weekends at home or going out on dates.